usaid-cs/yesterday-i-learned/canada.md

 ![](https://imgur.com/AGoopEY)

+1. [Nova Scotia felt forced into confederation.](https://beta.canada.com/news/canada/whats-in-a-name-how-canadas-national-birthday-as-we-know-it-came-to-be/wcm/f851b72d-be45-4b94-8e56-c134302760f0/amp/) Canada Day celebrations did not take place until 12 years after.
+1. In Canada, [you can](https://www.todaysparent.com/family/family-life/myths-about-getting-a-divorce/): cheat and still win a court case, get divorced without signing (with due process), split assets with your gay partner, and move out of the house and still keep it after the divorce.
+Your properties and pension also get split, usually evenly.
 1. On [women poking holes in condoms](https://scc-csc.lexum.com/scc-csc/scc-csc/en/item/13511/index.do) to get themselves pregnant, the supreme court says: it is sexual assault (since it invalidates the partner's consent) but not fraud (since unwanted fatherhood is not serious bodily harm to the man).
 On [*men* poking holes in their own condoms](https://www.ctvnews.ca/canada/man-s-refusal-to-wear-condom-after-agreeing-to-cancels-out-consent-judge-1.4492602): it is fraud and sexual assault at the same time.
 1. After you crash into someone while drunk driving, [it is illegal to go home to drink some more to potentially mask the fact that you drove drunk](https://www.reddit.com/r/Roadcam/comments/9rfwjh/canada_drunk_guy_drinks_some_more_beer_after_rear/e8gqx0n/).
 1. It is legal to [jaywalk at an uncontrolled crossing (aka a place without a marked crossing)](https://en.wikipedia.org/wiki/Jaywalking#Canada), provided [they yield to traffic](http://spacing.ca/toronto/2007/11/20/pedestrians-crossing-mid-block-in-toronto-the-definitive-guide/), in Ontario.